diderot-edu/diderot-cli/README.md

 We thank William Paivine for his initial work on this project.

+## Installation

+To install the CLI, clone this repo.
+The CLI depends only on python's `requests` package, and requires python 3.6 or higher.

+To install the requests package, use `pip3 install requests`.

 ## Basic Usage

 Use the `diderot_student` or `diderot_admin` script depending on your use case.
 The `diderot_student` and `diderot_admin` scripts accept a `--url` flag, which is meant solely for development (this connects the CLI to a particular instance of Diderot which is different that `http://www.diderot.one`).
 The remaining arguments are managing credentials.